superhero/js.core/README.md

 ### Problems installing globally?

-This is a guid on how to install the package globally, if you have problems with permissions, eg: `npm WARN checkPermissions Missing write access to /usr/lib/node_modules`
+This is a guide on how to install the package globally, if you have problems with permissions, eg: `npm WARN checkPermissions Missing write access to /usr/lib/node_modules`

 #### Solution